|

 Royal Heritage and ivy? - Hellebore Forum - GardenWeb

-... there are many other interesting and useful ground covers.
-Asarum canadense, Pachysandra procumbens etc. provide nice low spreading cover for somewhat shady areas that won't harm hellebore roots (hellebore roots grow deep).
-Epimediums ... in another garden where it is well established so you can get an idea of how rampant it is?
-RE: Royal Heritage and ivy? clip this post email this post what is this? ...
+... some variegated ivy as a ground cover (thinking it might be less rampant than the regular kind).
+I'm not at all sure this is ... useful ground covers.
+Asarum canadense, Pachysandra procumbens etc. provide nice low spreading cover for somewhat shady areas that won't harm hellebore roots ( ... is well established so you can get an idea of how rampant it is?
+RE: Royal Heritage and ivy? clip this post email ...

 forums.gardenweb.com